caltechlibrary/a_to_z_ul/llm_prompt.md

  The `a-to-z-ul` web component may exist multiple times on a page.

  The `a-to-z-ul` web component should be implemented as an ES6 module.

+--

+NOTE: The following is prompts added after the initial prompt generated code.

+When you click on the letter in the menu the browser should center the virtial scroll so that section of the list is visible.

+The innerHTML of `a-to-z-ul` is a UL list not a list of text one per line.

+Update the HTML examples to use innerHTML UL elements